 On the outskirts of the Mexican state of San Luis Potosi, the skeletal remains of the partially constructed Ford plant loom over the desert.
-To the residents of the small towns surrounding the site it's a constant reminder of a failed economic promise.
-For Jose Puebla Ortiz, who sold his plot of land to Ford, it's still painful to think of the economic prosperity his family could have had.
 Election 2017: What jobs do UK workers actually do?
 Image copyright Getty Images Politicians of all parties spend election campaigns fighting for the votes of what they call "ordinary" or "hard-working" people.

 However, the report from accountancy firm PwC also predicted that the nature of some occupations would change rather than disappear.
 It added that automation could create more wealth and additional jobs elsewhere in the economy.
 Jobs in manufacturing and retail were among the most at risk from the new technologies, the report said.
 The guy running Trump's trade policy just wrote a seriously troubling op-ed in The Wall Street Journal.
 Reuters Peter Navarro writes like a man ready to start a trade war.